 Pfaff points out that the $50 billion that states spend on prisons is only about 3% of state spending.
 And as has been seen in examples above, the savings from decarceration are not that great if states can't actually close prisons or lay off guards.
 Also, releasing individual prisoners doesn't result in much savings because prisons work on an economy of scale.
-While we can calculate the average cost of incarceration per person, we can't translate that directly into savings when one person is released because the entire infrastructure is still in place.(p99)
+While we can calculate the average cost of incarceration per persyn, we can't translate that directly into savings when one persyn is released, because the entire infrastructure is still in place.(p.
+99)

 We touched on this urban vs. rural discrepancy in imprisonment rates in a recent article on national oppression in prison, suggesting that this could be the primary driver behind the (temporary?) drop in the discrepancy between incarceration rates of oppressed nations and whites.
 Since more whites are in the rural counties, statistically that's who is getting locked up if those counties are locking people up at a higher rate.
 Pfaff's data backs up our theory.

 Prosecutors driving imprisonment

 Pfaff argues compellingly that the primary driver behind the boom in prisoners in the past few decades is prosecutorial toughness: prosecutors are charging more people with more serious crimes.
 Prosecutors have a tremendous amount of latitude.
 They can determine the charges brought against people, which in turn drives the level of seriousness of the crime and potential sentences.
 They can also decide when to take a plea and what to offer in the plea.